 Upon termination of employment, Stanley K. Tanger has agreed not to compete with us for the remainder of his life.
 Upon termination of employment, Steven B. Tanger has agreed not to compete with us for one year (or three years if severance compensation is received) within a 50 mile radius of the site of any commercial property owned, leased or operated by us or within a 50 mile radius of any commercial property which we negotiated to acquire, lease or operate within the six month period prior to termination.
-Each executive's covenant not to compete mandates that, during the term of his employment contract and during the effective period of the covenant, such executive direct his commercial real estate activities through us, with exceptions for development of properties which were owned collectively or individually by them, by members of their families or by any entity in which any of them owned an interest or which was for the benefit of any of them prior to the Company's initial public offering (including the one factory outlet center with a total of 64,288 square feet in which Stanley K. Tanger, prior to the sale to a third party in February 2007, was a 50% partner and a single shopping center in Greensboro, North Carolina with a total of 24,440 square feet (the "Excluded Properties")).
-In no event will either of the Tangers engage in the development, construction or management of factory outlet shopping centers or other competing retail commercial property outside of the Company or the Operating Partnership during the effective period of the covenant not to compete (with the exception of the Excluded Properties).
+Each executive's covenant not to compete mandates that, during the term of his employment contract and during the effective period of the covenant, such executive direct his commercial real estate activities through us, with exceptions for development of properties which were owned collectively or individually by them, by members of their families or by any entity in which any of them owned an interest or which was for the benefit of any of them prior to the Company's initial public offering (including the one factory outlet center with a total of 64,288 square feet in which Stanley K. Tanger, prior to the sale to a third party in February 2007, was a 50% partner and a single shopping centers or other competing retail commercial property outside of the Company or the Operating Partnership during the effective period of the covenant not to compete (with the exception of the Excluded Properties).

-In addition, each executive will not engage in any active or passive investment in property relating to factory outlet centers or other competing retail commercial property, with the exception of the ownership of up to one percent of the securities of any publicly traded company.
+In addition, the Tanger's will not engage in any active or passive investment in property relating to factory outlet centers or other competing retail commercial property, with the exception of the ownership of up to one percent of the securities of any publicly traded company.

 If the employment of either of the Tangers terminates without Cause, as defined in the agreement, or such employment is terminated by the executive with Good Reason, as defined in the agreement, the terminated executive shall receive a severance benefit equal to 300% of the sum of (a) his annual base salary, (b) the higher of (i) the prior year's annual bonus or (ii) the average annual bonus for the preceding three years, and (c) his automobile allowance for the current year.
-Share based awards under our Incentive Award Plan are included in the calculation of the prior year's annual bonus and average annual bonus.
-If employment terminates by reason of death or disability, the executive or his estate shall receive a lump sum amount equal to (a) his annual base salary that would have been paid for the remaining contract term if employment had not terminated, plus (b) the executive's annual bonus which would have been paid during the year of termination had employment not terminated, multiplied by a fraction the numerator of which is the number of days in the year prior to termination and the denominator of which is 365.
+Share based awards under our Incentive Award Plan are included in the calculation of the prior year's annual bonus.
+If employment terminates by reason of death or disability, the executive or his estate shall receive a lump sum amount equal to (a) his annual base salary that would have been paid for the remaining contract term if employment had not terminated, plus (b) the executive's annual bonus which would have been paid during the year of termination had employment not terminated, multiplied by a fraction the numerator of which is 365.

-The employment contracts with Stanley K. Tanger and Steven B. Tanger also grant them certain registration rights with respect to the Common Shares that they beneficially own
+The employment contracts with Stanley K. Tanger and Steven B. Tanger also grant them certain registration rights with respect to the Common Shares that they beneficially own.